 Senator Heitkamp is dedicated to making sure our Native American brothers and sisters are not forgotten.
-For far too long, the extreme poverty on reservations has been ignored, and Senator Heitkamp – a member of the Senate Committee on Indian Affairs – has made a commitment to play a major role in educating her colleagues and the public of the need to work together with Native Americans to improve conditions in Indian Country.
+For far too long, extreme poverty on reservations has been ignored, and Senator Heitkamp – a member of the U.S. Senate Committee on Indian Affairs – has made a commitment to play a major role in educating her colleagues and the public of the need to work together with Native Americans to improve outcomes in Indian Country.

 Improving the Lives of Native Children

 Since serving as North Dakota’s Attorney General in the 1990s, Senator Heitkamp has fought to improve access to high-quality economic, educational, and health care opportunities for Native families.
 The first bill Senator Heitkamp introduced as a U.S. senator – which was signed into law – created a Commission on Native Children to address the major economic, social, justice, health, and educational disparities experienced by Native American children— and to offer sustainable solutions to significantly improve outcomes.

 The Alyce Spotted Bear and Walter Soboleff Commission on Native Children is now intensely studying issues facing Native children – such as high rates of poverty, staggering unemployment, child abuse, domestic violence, crime, substance abuse, and few economic opportunities.
 It will provide recommendations on how to make sure Native children are better taken care of and given the opportunities to thrive.

 Leading the Charge to Improve and Reauthorize the Violence Against Women Act